 To register for Graduate or Undergraduate credit courses, you must first apply to become a student at Western Kentucky University (WKU).
 Please see the Registration tab for more information on this process.
 Once you are enrolled, to register, click on the "Register Now" button (found under the "Registration" tab) and follow the instructions to access the registration links and pay the nonrefundable $200 lab fee.
 Once the fee is processed, the course restriction will be lifted from your WKU account and you will be able to proceed with registering for the course on WKU TopNet at http://topnet.wku.edu.
 You will receive the remainder of your tuition bill directly from the WKU Registrar's Office.

 How many credits can I get for a course?

 Students are awarded three credit hours per course.
 If you are not a WKU student, you should check with your home institution to ensure academic credit will be honored.

 Where can I stay while taking my course?

 A number of options exist for housing during the Karst Field Studies courses offered near Mammoth Cave National Park:

-Hamilton Valley Bunkhouse/Dormitory: This facility is where the course lectures will be held.
+Hamilton Valley Bunkhouse/Dormitory: This facility is where most KFS course lectures will be held.
 Hot showers, kitchen facilities (including refrigerators, stoves, and basic kitchen utensils and cooking equipment), and 10 bunk rooms with 4 bunks per room are available at this site.
 Internet is available in the main living area of the facility (access is not available in bunk rooms).
+See the logistics<accomodations page for more information about life at Hamilton Valley.
 The cost for this accommodation option is $14.00 per bunk, per night (cost not included in the course fees).
 Bunks are reserved on a first-come, first-serve basis.